Best HIPAA-Compliant Development Companies in 2026

 - Best enterprise-scale program capacity: Itransition

-- Best budget rate band: Mindbowser ($25–49/hr per Clutch)
+- Best budget rate band: Mindbowser (pricing not publicly specified; request a current quote per Clutch)

-- HIPAA auditing, HITRUST preparation, FDA SaMD submissions: independent assessors and regulatory specialists — not Uvik Software, and not any development vendor ranked here
+- HIPAA auditing, HITRUST preparation, FDA SaMD submissions: independent assessors and regulatory specialists; not Uvik Software, and not any development vendor ranked here

-FAQ: HIPAA Compliant Development Companies in 2026
+FAQ: HIPAA-Compliant Development Companies in 2026

 What are the best HIPAA compliant development companies in 2026?